NatePolizogo/polizogo/index.md

 # Welcome to My Website

 Hello!
-My name is [Your Name].
+My name is Thanassis Polizogopoulos.

 ## About Me
 I'm a developer passionate about open-source and building cool projects.

+## Experience

 ## My Projects
 - [Project 1](link to project)
 - [Project 2](link to project)

 ## Contact
-- Email: your-email@example.com
+- Email: nate.polizogo@gmail.com